You may wish to see a map showing the towns covered in this section first.

 Castel Sant'Elia was built during the Middle Ages on a very small terrace perched on the edge of a deep ravine near Nepi.
 The reference to Prophet Elijah is probably due to the fact that the terrace seemed a likely location from which Elijah could ride his fiery chariot to Heaven.

 The small medieval settlement was a property of Spedale di S. Spirito in Sassia for many centuries until it was acquired by the Farnese, who included it in the Duchy of Ronciglione.
 The Farnese promoted the development of Castel Sant'Elia and new walls marked the enlarged extent of the settlement.
 In the second half of the XVIIth century the small town returned under the direct rule of the Papal State.
-The parish church was rebuilt during the pontificate of Pope Clement XII.
+The parish church was rebuilt in 1737 during the pontificate of Pope Clement XII.

 In the VIth century Benedictine hermits lived in caves cut into the rock near Castel Sant'Elia.
 According to tradition Pope Gregory the Great met Queen Teodolinda, wife of two consecutive Longobard kings, in a church of these hermits.